dannguyen/journalism-syllabi/README.md

 <a href="https://dwillis.wordpress.com/">Homepage</a> /
 <a href="https://dwillis.wordpress.com/syllabus/">Syllabus</a>
         </h5>

+        <p><small>
-        <p><em>The aim of this class is to teach students how to identify, obtain, analyze and incorporate data into their stories.
+        The aim of this class is to teach students how to identify, obtain, analyze and incorporate data into their stories.
 In practical terms, this means learning to use spreadsheets, databases and the Internet to further reporting.
-Along the way we’ll also cover new ways to retrieve and process informati...</em></p>
+Along the way we’ll also cover new ways to retrieve and process informati
+        </small></p>

         <p>Instructors: Derek Willis</p>
     </td>
     <td>
-        George Washington University
+        <small>George Washington University</small>
     </td>
   </tr>